RyanBlount-2/pac-man-project/README.md

 # Pac-Man Interactive Animation

-> ## Description:
+> ## **Description:**
-   This is a Pac-Man interactive animation created with HTML, CSS, & JavaScript to showcase skills I've learned in the MIT xPro Coding Bootcamp.
+   This is a Pac-Man interactive animation created from scratch with HTML, CSS, JavaScript, & some images to showcase a few of the skills I've learned in the MIT xPro Coding Bootcamp.

     Features Include:
      - HTML, CSS, & JavaScript Source Code
+     - Custom Images
      - Object Animations
      - Edge Detection
      - Interactive Buttons
-     - Fun

 > ## **Installation:**
-   Save the HTML & JavaScript files and the Images folder to your desktop.
-Drag the HTML file to your browser.
-Have fun.
+   Save the HTML, CSS, & JavaScript files and the Images folder to your desktop, then drag the HTML file to your browser.

 > ## **Usage:**
    Simply for enjoyment.